 OK – I know at this point, you’re thinking “But we have calculators!”
 Yes, true, and let’s save those calculators for more advanced math situations where the learning is about theoretical concepts and we don’t want to get bogged down by numbers.
 I had a college professor who filled up three blackboards with an advanced theoretical concept and a student raised his hand to correct a numerical error early on in the process.
 This noble laureate (Linus Pauling) responded, “Oh, numbers, they are just place holders.”
 He was teaching a concept, that’s what his teaching was all about.
 And then there’s the famous quote “Numbers are to mathematics as spelling is to writing.”
 But, this is no excuse for not learning basic arithmetic or learning how to spell.
 But, please, do show leniency about calculations and spelling when bigger concepts are being taught.
 In my high school math classes, I always gave partial credit to a student who worked the steps correctly but messed up a calculation along the way.
 Calculators do have their place at the right time.
 And when assessing a student’s writing, A/F means they said it well but their spelling and grammar was not great.
 Conversely, F/A means they were great in spelling and grammar but their content was not great.

 During my tutoring years, a 57-year old mother of one of my students revealed to me (through her tears) that all her life she felt deficient not knowing basic arithmetic.
 It was her secret burden.
 And, now, she was trying to get into culinary school and the entrance exam had basic arithmetic questions.
 She was paralyzed with fear.
 Why?
 Because she never mastered basic multiplication and had relied on her calculator for every little calculation.
 She had no clue how to do fractions.
 I worked with her for a few sessions and she gleefully called to tell me she passed the entrance exam and got into culinary school.
-It’s sad that she had to live so much of her life with her self-esteem fractured by not know basic elementary math.
+It’s sad that she had to live so much of her life with her self-esteem fractured by not knowing basic elementary math.

 As a high school math teacher, I vividly recall the Junior Algebra student who raised his hand during a lecture and asked “What is 1/4 plus 1/2?"
 I tried not to let my mouth drop open and simply explained his question.
 Other students may very well have stumbled on that same issue but may have been afraid to ask.
 Therefore, even material that students should know from previous courses years ago but, either forgot or never knew, it’s important to fill in those blanks just to keep them on “the path” regardless if it adds a couple minutes to the presentation.
 This is another example how those early years of math education affect the future…